 The day-to-day operation of the following key production/delivery processes helps ensure that the LAC conducts audits that answer information requests from state legislators in a responsive, fair, independent, thorough, and accurate manner.
-In FY 07-08, for example:
+In FY 08-09, for example:

-- The LAC's director and audit managers used monthly time sheets to help ensure that audits were completed in a timely manner. - The LAC's audit managers reviewed working papers and carried out quality review processes for each report published to ensure that the LAC passes its peer review process. - After each audit, the LAC administered satisfaction surveys to the legislators who requested the audit. - The LAC's audit teams tabulated the potential financial benefits identified in audits, the number of recommendations made, the financial benefits realized, and the percent of recommendations implemented. - The LAC's training coordinator used a database to ensure that auditors obtain training that has been approved by management and meets the requirements of Government Auditing Standards. - The LAC's staff participated in ongoing communication with organizations in other states to keep current with developments in performance evaluation and auditing throughout the nation. - 5.
+- The LAC's director and audit managers used monthly time sheets to help ensure that audits were completed in a punctual manner. - The LAC's audit managers reviewed working papers and carried out quality review processes for each report published to ensure that the LAC passes its peer review process. - After each audit, the LAC contacted the primary legislators who requested the audit to determine their satisfaction. - The LAC's audit teams tabulated the potential financial benefits identified in audits, the number of recommendations made, the financial benefits realized, and the percent of recommendations implemented. - The LAC's training coordinator used a database to ensure that auditors obtain training that has been approved by management and meets the requirements of Government Auditing Standards. - The LAC's staff participated in ongoing communication with organizations in other states to keep current with developments in performance evaluation and auditing throughout the nation. - 5.
 How do you systematically evaluate and improve your key product and service related processes?

-As noted above, the design and delivery processes that add value for our customers and our organization include (1) learning and meeting the needs of legislative customers; and (2) adhering to Government Auditing Standards, such as independence, thoroughness, and accuracy.
+As noted above, the design and delivery processes that add value for our customers and our organization include: (1) learning and meeting the needs of legislative customers; and (2) adhering to Government Auditing Standards, such as independence, thoroughness, and accuracy.

-At the beginning of each audit, we meet with the legislative requesters to ensure that we understand their concerns and that our audit plan reflects those concerns.
-After each audit has been published, we conduct written surveys of legislators to determine their levels of satisfaction.
+At the beginning of each audit, we meet with the primary legislators who requested the audit to ensure that we understand their concerns and that our audit plan reflects those concerns.
+After each audit has been published, we contact them again to determine their satisfaction.

 Every three years, a peer review team, comprised of auditors from throughout the country, reviews the LAC's compliance with Government Auditing Standards established by the Comptroller General of the United States.
 After each peer review, we establish a temporary committee to implement the recommendations of the peer review team.
+In FY 09-10, due to funding limitations, we will be unable to contract for a peer review.